 Chief Wiggum: No, no, dig up, stupid!

-- The eponymous drill from the second season episode of Avatar: The Last Airbender "The Drill" goes through the roughly 20-metre-thick compressed granite wall of Ba Sing Se in perhaps two hours.
+- Avatar: The Last Airbender: In "The Drill", the eponymous instrument goes through the roughly twenty-metre-thick compressed granite wall of Ba Sing Se in perhaps two hours.

 - Shows up on Jimmy Two-Shoes, where Jimmy and Beezy tunnel into both Heloise's and Lucius' homes in a matter of seconds.

-- Rather inverted by Kim Possible, who briefly had Superman-type powers in one episode.
-She could drill through dirt and rock by spinning at a high speed, but unlike Superman, or even a Tasmanian Devil, she looked visibly nauseous from the effort.
+- Kim Possible invertes this with the eponymous protagonist, who briefly has Superman-type powers in one episode.
+She can drill through dirt and rock by spinning at a high speed, but unlike Superman, or even a Tasmanian Devil, she looks visibly nauseous from the effort.

 - The Tick encountered this when the Mole Men came to visit the surface world so the Mole King could find a girlfriend (he does, in the Christie Brinkley Expy Mindy Moleford, who is one-quarter Mole Man, apparently).

-- Gopher, complete with Worm Sign, in The New Adventures of Winnie the Pooh.
+- Gopher, complete with a Wormsign, in The New Adventures of Winnie the Pooh.
 Amusingly, when the viewpoint goes underground we find that he's not only traveled, but also set up very large mining tunnels braced with timber in that time.